Hikmat al-Shihabi: Resignation

-On 8 July 1998, after 24 years as army chief of staff, Shihabi resigned his post prior to Hafez Assad's death and was succeeded by Ali Aslan.
-Shihabi cited health reasons and a heart condition when asked about his resignation by president Assad who wanted to extend his service.
-In 2000, rumors surfaced in Syrian newspapers, which proved false, claiming that Shihabi would soon be indicted on corruption charges.
+On 8 July 1998, after serving 24 years as army chief of staff, Shihabi resigned his position ahead of Hafez al-Assad’s death and was succeeded by Ali Aslan.
+Citing health issues and a heart condition, Shihabi explained his resignation to President Assad, who had wished to extend his service.
+In 2000, Syrian newspapers circulated rumors, later debunked, that Shihabi would be indicted on corruption charges.

 Alliances

 Shihabi was one of the senior Syrian officials who were close to late Rafik Hariri, former prime minister of Lebanon, and Lebanon's Druze leader Walid Jumblatt.

 Death

 Shihabi died on 5 March 2013.